zookzook/elixir-mongodb-driver/README.md

 %Label{color: nil, name: nil}
 ```

 The background is that MongoDB always returns binarys as keys and structs use atoms as keys.

-For more information look at the module documentation [Mongo.Collection](https://hexdocs.pm/mongodb_driver/Mongo.Collection.html#content)
+For more information look at the module documentation [Mongo.Collection](https://hexdocs.pm/mongodb_driver/Mongo.Collection.html#content).

+Of course, using the `Mongo.Collection` is not free.
+When loading and saving, the maps are converted into structures, which increases CPU usage somewhat.
+When it comes to speed, it is better to use the maps directly.

 ## Usage